mapninja/ArcGIS-Online-101/ReadMe.md

 ## The Map

-We're going to focus upon the basics of the Map in ArcGIS Online, for now.
 At the top of the ArcGIS Online page, you will see a Tab Bar that has items for Home, Gallery, Map, Scene, etc...
 We're going to focus upon the basics of the Map in ArcGIS Online, for now.

 ![](./media/tabbar-drop-shadow.png)